If you're confused about oatmeal, you need to read this post on what is the healthiest type of oatmeal.

 Which darn oatmeal should I be eating?

-Fortunately, after reading through some solid science and researching the topic for myself, I came up with a wonderful conclusion:
+Fortunately, after reading through some solid science and researching the topic for myself, I came up with a wonderful conclusion about the healthiest type of oatmeal:

 It don't matter which oatmeal you eat.